OmkarLukar17/Node-Action-Project/README.md

 ## License

-This project is licensed under the MIT License!
+This project is licensed under the MIT License.